 3) The system design should focus on meeting the end user’s needs

-AS: Enterprise customers generally use a variety of products and are extremely task-focused.
+AS: Enterprise customers tend to use a variety of products and are extremely task-focused.
 Therefore, it’s only natural that the design of these solutions involves a deeper level of focus, training, and time commitment from the user.

 Oftentimes, the individual who decides to purchase enterprise software is not the one who ends up using it.
-The decision to purchase a solution is usually made by the company executives while it’s the employees who use the product on a regular basis, sometimes even under duress!
+The company executives decide to purchase a solution.
+While it’s the employees who use the product on a regular basis — sometimes even under duress!
 These days, users are exposed to great user experiences through the various applications they use in everyday life.
-This means they have far less patience than before so systems should be designed in a way that focuses on meeting their needs really well.
+As a result, they have far less patience than before.
+Hence, systems should be designed in a way that focuses on meeting their needs really well.

 4) The efforts of system engineers and UX designers need to support one another